maximshumilo/MyTools/README.md

 # My tools for work.

 ### Getting Started
-To work, install all the necessary dependencies from the requirements file.txt
+To work, install all the necessary dependencies from the file requirements.txt
 ```
 pip install -r requirements.txt
 ```

-### Description of tools
+## Description of tools

-####  Avito API - for working with the avito API
+###  Avito API - for working with the avito API
 To work, pass client_secret and client_id when initializing the class.

 You can get this information from avito.ru technical support.